WiktoriaG12/classification-and-regression/README.md

 * distance - distance of residence
 * purchase - Are you going to shop at the supermarket?
 (0 - no, 1 - yes)

 At the beggining, I prepared a few descriptive statistic and checked for null.
+Nearly half of all respondents are going to shop in the supermarket.
+Women rated their satisfaction with the service and assortment in the supermarket higher.

-I split data into training data and testing data.
+Data was splitted into training data and testing data.
 I used 20% of data for testing and 80% for training.